Configure Kubernetes Cluster Connection Details

 Enter connection properties manually

-To add connection details of a Kubernetes cluster other than the ones running on the cloud accounts configured in the Lazsa Platform, keep the Use from a service provider option disabled, and manually enter the Cluster Name, URL, and the Certificate Authority data for the cluster.
+To add connection details of a Kubernetes cluster other than the ones running on the cloud accounts configured in the Calibo Accelerate platform, keep the Fetch cluster details from cloud account option disabled, and manually enter the Cluster Name, API Server URL, and the Certificate Authority data for the cluster.

 Depending on how you want your Kubernetes credentials to be managed, do one of the following:

-Turn on this toggle to use Lazsa Orchestrator Agent to programmatically retrieve the Kubernetes token value stored in your secrets management tool within your private network and to establish communication with your Kubernetes cluster.In the Lazsa Orchestrator Agent dropdown list, all your configured agents are displayed.
+Turn on this toggle to use Calibo Accelerate Orchestrator Agent to programmatically resolve the Kubernetes token value stored in your secrets management tool within your private network and to establish communication with your Kubernetes cluster.In the Calibo Accelerate Orchestrator Agent dropdown list, all your configured agents are displayed.
 Select the one you want to use to connect to your Kubernetes cluster.

-The secrets management tool that the selected Orchestrator Agent is authorized to access for retrieving secrets is auto-selected.
+The secrets management tool (AWS Secrets Manager or Azure Key Vault) associated with the selected agent is auto-selected.
 Specify the details of Kubernetes secrets that the agent should retrieve from the secrets management tool.
-Currently, we support AWS Secrets Manager and Azure Key Vault.

-For Azure Key Vault, provide the vault name and the name of the secret where you have stored the token.
+For Azure Key Vault, provide the Vault Name and the name of the secret where you have stored the token, and then click Test Connection to check if you can connect to the configured Kubernetes cluster successfully.

-If you don't use the Lazsa Orchestrator Agent, you can directly provide your Kubernetes token in the configuration, or retrieve it from a secrets management tool of your choice (such as AWS Secrets Manager or Azure Key Vault).
-Do one of the following:
+If you don't use the Calibo Accelerate Orchestrator Agent, you can directly provide your Kubernetes token in the configuration, or retrieve it from your secrets management tool (such as AWS Secrets Manager or Azure Key Vault).

-- Select Lazsa and in the Token field, provide the authentication token.
-In this case, the token is securely stored in the Lazsa-managed secrets store.
+Select Calibo Accelerate and in the Token field, provide the authentication token.
+In this case, the token is securely stored in the Calibo-managed secrets store.

-Provide the name of your running Kubernetes cluster that you want to access from within the Lazsa Platform.
+Provide the name of your running Kubernetes cluster that you want to access from within the Calibo Accelerate platform.

 Depending on where you want to store the Kubeconfig file, do one of the following:

-Turn on this toggle to use Lazsa Orchestrator Agent to programmatically resolve the details in the Kubeconfig file stored in your secrets management tool within your private network and to establish communication with your Kubernetes cluster.
+Turn on this toggle to use Calibo Accelerate Orchestrator Agent to programmatically resolve the details in the Kubeconfig file stored in your secrets management tool within your private network and to establish communication with your Kubernetes cluster.

-In the Lazsa Orchestrator Agent dropdown list, all your configured agents are displayed.
+In the Calibo Accelerate Orchestrator Agent dropdown list, all your configured agents are displayed.
 Select the one you want to use to connect to your Kubernetes cluster.

-The secrets management tool that the selected Orchestrator Agent is authorized to access for retrieving secrets is auto-selected.
-Specify the details of Kubernetes secrets that the agent should retrieve from the secrets management tool.
+The secrets management tool associated with the selected agent is auto-selected.
 Currently, we support AWS Secrets Manager as the secrets management tool to store your Kubeconfig file.
 Provide the name of the secret in AWS Secrets Manager where you store the Kubeconfig file details.

 Note: